jethro-swan/SLATE/README.md

-**communities**, so a this provides a sufficient entry point into a network fully compatible with [open money](https://openmoney.github.io/specification) (although notably lacking provision for the construction of the rich governance system that is intended to support).
+**communities**, so a this provides a sufficient entry point into a network fully compatible with [open money](https://openmoney.github.io/specification) (although notably lacking provision for the construction of the rich governance system that it is intended to support).

 The compatibility of the _entity_ names is sufficient to enable convenient and complete migration from _SLATE_ to _NESTS_ in due course.